 After a few hours in the freezer, you will have a permanent ice gel pack that won’t freeze into a solid mass.
 A gel pack is a better cooling alternative to a bag of blocky, sharp-edged ice, or a solid mass of ice that can’t bend.
 It’s great for applying on injuries when you need something cool, comfortable, and flexible.
 You can also wrap one around a drink "koozie" style to keep it cool during the summertime.
 An ice pack is a handy item to have around and simple to make.

 This gel pack is reusable too, so it can melt and refreeze into slush.

-If your windows are caked with ice, you can pour a bottle of rubbing alcohol onto the ice and use an ice scraper to remove it; it can take time depending on the thickness of the ice, but it certainly reduces the work and hurries the process.
+If your windows are caked with ice, you can pour a bottle of rubbing alcohol onto the ice and use an ice scraper to remove it; this can take time depending on the thickness of the ice, but it certainly reduces the work and expedites the process.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 I fill a little spray bottle with mostly alcohol and a bit of water and use it to clean surfaces, lens cleaner, spray on my hands